WonderWorld: Interactive 3D Scene Generation from a Single Image: Approach

 \section{Approach}

-Our goal is to generate a set of diverse yet coherently connected 3D scenes, forming a potentially infinite virtual world.
-To this end, we propose \modelfull, a framework that allows fast scene extrapolation and real-time rendering for an interactive visual experience.
+\paragraph{Formulation.} We target \emph{interactive 3D scene generation}.
+Our goal is to generate a set of diverse yet coherently connected 3D scenes $\{\mathcal{E}_0,\mathcal{E}_1,\ldots\}$ from an initial image $\mathbf{I}_0$, as well as runtime user controls of camera movements $\mathbf{C}_\text{gen}$ and text prompt $\mathcal{U}$ for each scene (Figure~\ref{fig:teaser}).
+Note that we define a single scene, $\mathcal{E}_i$, as the visual and geometric content of a text prompt, designed to be consistent with the prior scenes.
+To this end, we propose \modelfull, a framework that allows real-time rendering and fast scene generation and extrapolation.